 The Mission of Scouting is to actively engages and supports young people in their personal development, empowering them to make a positive contribution to society.

 Our program tries to focus on the outdoors, with fire-lighting, cooking, shelter building and outdoors games being a favourite activity for our young people.
-We are lucky to meet at the Canterbury, Whitstable and Herne Bay District Headquarters and Campsite at Rosswoods, Herne Common, where we have woodlands and campsites available to use as well as facilities for archery, shooting and axe throwing.
+We are lucky to meet at the Canterbury, Whitstable and Herne Bay District Headquarters and Campsite at Ross Woods, Herne Common, where we have woodlands and campsites available to use as well as facilities for archery, shooting and axe throwing.
 Opportunities for overnight camps are provided ranging from indoor sleepovers to expedition hikes, and for this Summer attendance at the Kent International Jamboree for a full week of exciting activities.
-We also have frequent visits and hikes away from our usual meeting place such as to Port Lympne, The Herne Bay Museum, the RNLI, St Martyn’s Church, Beach Cleaning and many more.
+We also have frequent visits and hikes away from our usual meeting place such as to Port Lympne, The Herne Bay Museum, the RNLI, St Martin’s Church, Beach Cleaning and many more.

 The Scout Group operates through the incredible dedication and enthusiasm of all of the volunteers who give up a considerable amount of time to plan, organise and run weekly meetings and other events.
 It has been great to see some of our young people progress through the sections and now take an active role within the team of leaders helping to run things.
 We are especially proud that 3 or our team have recently achieved their Gold Duke of Edinburgh Award and will be going to Buckingham Palace next month to receive this.
 The team of volunteers deserve a huge thank you for all that they do.